 While everyone from members of the research community to people obsessed with reaching optimal wellness states consider cannabinoids to be game-changers, the simplest answer is that cannabinoids are naturally occurring compounds found in the cannabis plant.

-While most people are very familiar with CBD (cannabidiol) due to its fast-growing popularity, it’s actually a misconception that CBD is the only cannabinoid that is used for human consumption.
-Several of the more than 100 cannabinoids isolated so far are commonly used as wellness aids even though no other cannabinoid comes close to touching the mainstream popularity and overall versatility of CBD.
+While most people are very familiar with CBD (cannabidiol) due to its fast-growing popularity, it’s a misconception that CBD is the only cannabinoid used for human consumption.
+More than 100 cannabinoids isolated so far are commonly used as wellness aids, even though no other cannabinoid comes close to touching the mainstream popularity and overall versatility of CBD.

 Differences Between Cannabinoids

-When consumed, cannabinoids bind to the CB1 and CB2 receptor sites within the body.
-However, different cannabinoids bind to receptors in different ways to produce different effects.
+When consumed, cannabinoids bind to the CB1 or CB2 receptor sites within the body.
+However, different cannabinoids bind to receptors differently to produce different effects.
 This is where it’s helpful to know about the differences between cannabinoids that are available for consumption.

 How Does the Body Use Cannabinoids?